The 6 Best Prepaid Travel Cards for Australians 2025

 2. Visit the provider’s website or app - or call into a branch if you’d prefer a face to face service

-3. Complete a travel card order from, which will include your personal information
+3. Complete a travel card order form, which will include your personal information

 4. Get verified - usually this involves showing or uploading ID like a passport or driving licence